 It begs the question of intent: Did the father and son team intend to make a wine like this?
 Should a Bourgogne be made ready-to-drink?
 Should I have expected that?
 Perhaps this was just on the unlucky end of bottle variation.
 I don't know.
 Or maybe the question's about reduction - is it ok?
 Generally, I don't mind it, but there are cases like this where I would have loved to be able to enjoy the wine there and then - where was the copper coin when I needed it 🤣

 NB: Third time having this producer, and I think it's just not my cup to tea.
 Nevertheless, Guillon's been getting quite a few rave reviews.
 Les Graviers comes from a vineyard just outside Chambolle.
 Ripe fruit, partial whole-cluster fermentation, a long maceration, and 100% new oak for aging.
-I guess the winemaking does give an insight on the intent of this wine 🤔 — 4 months ago
+I guess the winemaking does give an insight on the intent of this wine 🤔 — a year ago